 - Hamburg-Mitte: Hamburg-Mitte offers parks such as Planten un Bloomen or Alster and famous sights like Michel and the harbor of Hamburg which is home to the popular Elbphilharmonie (opera house) and Landungsbrücken (the docks).
-Areas worth checking here are Neustadt, Altstadt and Hafencity.
+Areas worth checking here are Neustadt, Altstadt, and Hafencity.
 Hafencity is a trending district where former warehouses were transformed into modern luxurious lofts.
 Monthly rentals start at around 2,000 Euro.

 - Altona: One of the trendiest and loudest neighborhoods of the port metropolis is Altona.
 Altona is home to the St. Pauli football club, the red light district Reeperbahn and the politically active Schanzenviertel (highly to be avoided May 1st).
 If you wish to live where the action is, Altona is the place to be.
 Due to the steadily growing attractiveness of the district, rents have also risen enormously in recent years.
 It is worth checking wg-gesucht for temporary housing because some residents have very (!) old lease contracts with lower rents that allow them to charge less than the market prices.
 On Airbnb, rentals start at 1,000 Euro a month.

 - Eimsbüttel: This hipster district has charming historic flats and buildings, cozy cafés, vintage stores, small bookshops, and diverse dining options.
-Traditionally Eimsbüttel is celebrating the Osterstraßenfest once a year, a small street festival with food trucks, bands, and a huge flea markets.
+Traditionally Eimsbüttel is celebrating the Osterstraßenfest once a year, a small street festival with food trucks, bands, and huge flea markets.
 The district is very popular for living and rents are comparatively high.
 On Airbnb, a fully furnished 1-bedroom apartment would start at 1,600 Euro.

 🧑🏻💻 Where to work from in Hamburg

 - Betahaus Hamburg: There are 2 central locations of Betahaus in Hamburg, one in the Schanzenviertel and one in the Hafencity, both close to attractions, bars, restaurants, and supermarkets.
-Both coworking have enough space to host events and workshops.
+Both coworking has enough space to host events and workshops.
 The onsite café serves coffee specialties, soft drinks, and snacks.
-One month of coworking, including flex desk and 24/7 access costs 219 Euro.
+One month of coworking, including a flex desk and 24/7 access costs 219 Euro.

 - Mindspace: This boutique coworking space is right next to a metro station, the city center, and a shopping area, as well as to the riverside.
-Mindspace memberships come with the artsy interior, a café, a bar, and sofa lounges.
+Mindspace memberships come with an artsy interior, a café, a bar, and sofa lounges.
 Prices start at 300 Euro a month.

 - Beehive: Another coworking option is Beehive, close to the central station and located in St. Georg, Hamburg's famous LGBTQ-friendly neighborhood.
 Beehive is a self-check-in coworking space.
-You register online upfront, book a table, and then you get access via code.
+You register online upfront, book a table, and then get access via code.
 The monthly price is 190 Euro.

 - Public Coffee Roasters: The micro coffee roastery has 4 locations in Hamburg.
 Blends are hand-roasted in a houseboat on the Elbe and the brand stands for quality, taste, and fair trade.
 The café offers enough workspaces, a quiet atmosphere, and plenty of sockets for an efficient working session.